dpa-newslab/livebridge-liveblog/README.md

 Under **bridges**:
 * **source_id** - Blog-ID/Hash of the Liveblog
 * **endpoint** - API endpoint of the Liveblog
 * **filter_tags** - Filter the Liveblog posts by tags.
 Must be a string of tags separated by ", ", e.g. "bdt, lby".
 Default: **None** for no filtering.
-For newer versions of Liveblog, editors can add tags to posts.
+Editors can tag Liveblog posts, filtering enables the livebridge to only forward posts that contain the tags listed in this parameter.
+Liveblog has to be v3.7.0 or newer, see the [relese notes](https://github.com/liveblog/liveblog/releases/tag/v3.7.0).
 * **verify_ssl** - SSL check for source, default **true**
 * **source_check_interval** - Interval in seconds for blog status checks (open/closed), defaults to **600**